apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getLocaleName.md

 Description
 -----------

-It returns the locale identifier string to the `successCallback` with a properties object as a parameter.
-That object should have a `value` property with a String value.
+Returns the locale identifier string to the `successCallback` with a `properties` object as a parameter.
+That object should have a `value` property with a `String` value.

-If there is an error getting the locale, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.UNKNOWN\_ERROR`.
+If there is an error getting the locale, then the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.UNKNOWN\_ERROR`.

 Supported Platforms
 -------------------